-How to change an email account password in cPanel
+How to change the password of an email account in cPanel

 Changing an email account password is a common task when you need to improve security or when a user forgot their current password.
 In cPanel you can do this in a few steps without affecting other email settings.